materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 # Getting started with BIG-MAP Archive

 This is a beginner-friendly exercise that takes you through the process of creating, sharing, updating, and retrieving records for BIG-MAP Archive.
-Before you start this tutorial, you should have access to a demo instance of the data repository (e.g., [https://big-map-archive-demo.materialscloud.org/](https://big-map-archive-demo.materialscloud.org/)), which enables you to try available features and commands without affecting the [main instance](https://archive.big-map.eu/).
+Before you start this tutorial, you should have a user account on a demo instance of the data repository (e.g., [https://big-map-archive-demo.materialscloud.org/](https://big-map-archive-demo.materialscloud.org/)), which enables you to try available features and commands without affecting the [main instance](https://archive.big-map.eu/).
+If this is not the case, email us big-map-archive@materialscloud.org.

 ## Manual data sharing and preservation